minima-global/storefront/README.md

 ## Creating a Storefront

 The example below creates a MiniDapp store on a local machine, using [SeaweedFS](https://github.com/chrislusf/seaweedfs).
 However, the Storefront MiniDapp frontend takes advantage of the fact that [SeaweedFS](https://github.com/chrislusf/seaweedfs) supports file access via a HTTP RESTful API, so you _could_ host the MiniDapp store on any platform that supports such access.
-For example, a webserver would work, too.
+For example, a webserver should work, as should [GitHub](https://developer.github.com/v3/).

 First, setup a [SeaweedFS](https://github.com/chrislusf/seaweedfs) file server for hosting the [Minima MiniDapps](https://github.com/minima-global/MiniDAPP):